Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum AD/DA Conversion: Sampling and Interpolation of Quantum Data

 Formally, in quantum D/A conversion, we begin with an $n$-qubit state $|\psi \rangle_Q = \sum_{\mathbf{x}} c_{\mathbf{x}} |\mathbf{x}\rangle_Q $, where $\mathbf{x} = (x_1, x_2, ..., x_{n})$ is a Boolean-valued vector and $|\mathbf{x}\rangle_Q = |x_1\rangle |x_2\rangle ... |x_{n} \rangle$ is the corresponding qubit state.
 We will also use the binary representation of integers, in which $\mathbf{x}$ corresponds to the integer $x= \sum_{j=1}^n x_j\cdot 2^{n-j} = x_1 \cdot 2^{n-1} + x_2 \cdot 2^{n-2} ... + x_n\cdot 2^0$.
 Our goal is to transfer $|\psi \rangle_Q$ to an analogous oscillator state $|\psi \rangle_O = \sum_{\mathbf{x}} c_{\mathbf{x}} | x, \Delta \rangle_O $, where $| x , \Delta \rangle_O $ is a basis state in continuous space parameterized by the integer $x$ and a \emph{spacing parameter} $\Delta$.
 Intuitively, $| x , \Delta \rangle_O $ can be viewed as a state localized around the position $q=x \Delta$, such that adjacent basis states (i.e., $| x \pm 1 , \Delta \rangle_O $) are separated by $\Delta$; the exact form of the basis states depends on the AD/DA conversion implementation, as discussed below.

 Ultimately, we wish to construct an $n$-qubit \textit{quantum D/A conversion unitary} $U_{\text{D/A}}(\Delta, n)$, that obeys

-where $|0, \Delta \rangle_O$ is the initial oscillator state, and $\mathbf{0}$ is a vector of all $0$'s.
-Crucially, the initial and final states must be unentangled to ensure that the information content of the qubits state is fully transferred to the oscillator.
-Any residual entanglement would indicate that information remains in the quantum correlations between the systems, inaccessible to either party individually.
-As this conversion operation is unitary, its inverse furnishes an $n$-qubit \textit{quantum A/D conversion unitary}:
+where $|0, \Delta \rangle_O$ is the initial oscillator state, and $\mathbf{0} = [0,0,...,0]^T$.
+Crucially, the initial and final states must be unentangled to ensure that the information content of the initial state is fully transferred to the oscillator.
+Any residual entanglement would indicate that information remains in the quantum correlations between the systems, inaccessible to either party alone.
+Moreover, the inverse of this conversion unitary furnishes an $n$-qubit \textit{quantum A/D conversion unitary}:

 Below, we will present two methods to realize quantum AD/DA conversion.
 The first protocol uses hybrid single-variable QSP; the second protocol is an adaptation of the state transfer protocol of Ref.~\cite{hastrup2021improved}, which we show is an instance of non-Abelian QSP.
 For both protocols, we prove analytical bounds on their performance and resource requirements.